 Use a lid lifter to remove your Dutch oven from the heat and add the nacho toppings.
 I wanted to stay with a simple concept to make this a really easy recipe so I topped with sour cream and cilantro for serving.

-If you want to get more elaborate, consider also topping with some avocado, green chiles, red onion, salsa, green onions, hot sauce, sriracha and slices of small limes for garnish.
+If you want to get more elaborate, consider also topping with some Fresh Guacamole or just plain diced avocado, green chiles, red onion, Sweet Onion Salsa, green onions, hot sauce, sriracha and slices of small limes for garnish.

 Alternate Outdoor Cooking Methods